 The aardvark program is yet another computer fantasy simulation game of the adventure/zork genre.
 This one is written in DDL (Dungeon Definition Language) and is intended primarily as an example of how to write a dungeon in DDL.

-/usr/games/lib/ddlrun ddl interpreter /usr/games/lib/aardvark internal form of aardvark dungeon adventure - an exploration game
+/usr/games/lib/ddlrun ddl interpreter

+/usr/games/lib/aardvark internal form of aardvark dungeon

 VAX adventure (6) Unsupported